BasicAirData/GuTs/README.md

-# BasicAirData GPS Logger Utilities
+# BasicAirData GuTs - GPS Logger Utilities  -

 Some utilities to post elaborate the files exported by the GPS Logger app.<br>
 Offered by [BasicAirData](https://www.basicairdata.eu) - Open and free DIY air data instrumentation and telemetry